OpusCapita GDPR compliance support for customers

 - together with the related data processing instructions, in accordance with the requirements of the GDPR and other applicable data protection legislation.

 This site is designed to help you with this analysis by providing the DPA and related documentation.

-Typically, the personal data is related to the customer’s finance and procurement functions, namely Source-to-Pay or Order-to Cash processes.
+Typically, the personal data is end user identification data used to administer the access and operation of OpusCapita’s services purchased by the customer.
+The second layer of personal data is related to the data used by the customer’s finance and procurement functions, namely Source-to-Pay or Order-to Cash processes.
 In many cases the data can be embedded in such a way that it is not possible to be directly and electronically identified as personal data.
-One example could be when personal data is incorporated in the scanned image of incoming purchase invoices or outgoing invoices to your business customers that we process and forward for you.
-Such customer data may also be included in other electronic messages that we process between our customers and their business partners in our messaging platforms, and on our eProcurement and Cash Management solutions we provide to our customer’s use as a service (SaaS or cloud services).
+One example could be when personal data is incorporated in the scanned image of incoming purchase invoices that we process and forward for you.
+Such data may also be included in other electronic messages that we process between our customers and their business partners in our messaging platforms, and on our eProcurement and Cash Management solutions we provide to our customer’s use as a service (SaaS or cloud services).

 The duration of the processing is equal to the length of the terms of the services agreement.
 In majority of the cases the agreements are entered into for an indefinite period and can be terminated by either party, unless the procurement rules have dictated to apply a fixed contract term.